Qualifying For FHA Loan After Mortgage Forbearance

-Mortgage forbearance normally are short term workouts on homeowner’s home loans where once the forbearance period is over, the homeowner can pay the amount in arrears all in one lump sum or make payments over a short period of time.
+Mortgage forbearance normally are short term workouts on homeowner’s loans.
+Once the forbearance period is over, the homeowner can pay the amount in arrears all in one lump sum or make payments over a short period of time.

-With loan modifications, the homeowner is not required to pay the amount in arrears because they do not have the means to catch up on their arrearage.
+With loan modifications, the homeowner is not required to pay the amount in arrears.
+This is because they do not have the means to catch up on their arrearage.

 Here is how loan modifications are done:

 - Lenders will want to see the homeowner’s financials and the reason why they fell behind

 - The lender will come up with a reduction of the homeowner’s monthly P.I.T.I.

 - The reduction is normally done by the reduction of interest rates or extending the term of the home loan